Your basket is currently empty!

 One effective way to support emotional well-being is by encouraging socialisation among individuals with Alzheimer’s disease.

-This can be achieved through organised group activities, such as therapy or art classes, where individuals can interact with others facing similar challenges.
+This can be achieved through organised group activities, such as music therapy or art classes, where individuals can interact with others facing similar challenges.

 Engaging in these activities provides an opportunity for social interaction, which helps to reduce feelings of isolation and loneliness commonly experienced by those with Alzheimer’s.